RepoDevil/Himitsu-Website/src/getting-started/index.md

 ### Adding external progress

-Long press the item cover image to open the list editor and add, modify, or delete progress
+Long press the item cover image to open the list editor and add, modify, or delete progress.

+### Source prioritization

+Himitsu offers a special feature to help find sources that offer a specific title.

+* `Settings => Common => Prioritize source list` will list sources with an item at the top
+* `Settings => Common => Source search timeout` will determine how long to search a source